MayroseLab/conda_tutorial/README.md

 conda activate <env name>
 ```
 in our example, `env name` would be `bio_data`.
 You should see `(bio_data)` added to the command prompt, which means it is activated.
 This means all installed packages are now available to you.
 You can always activate another env using `conda activate <other env name>`.
 Or you can deactivate an env with `conda deactivate`.
 __important note__: at any time, only one env can be active!
-This means that if env A has package X and env B has package Y, and you do: `conda activate A` and then `conda activate B`, only package Y is available, and package X is not.
+This means that if env A has package X and env B has package Y, and you do: `conda activate A` and then `conda activate B`, only package Y is available, and package X is not. __However__, packages not related to conda are still available, which can sometimes be confusing.
+For example, if package X was previously installed on the machine, regardless of conda, it __will__ be available in env B, but maybe not the version you expect, so be careful!

 ### Updating an environment
 If you want to change an env after creating it, simply modify the yaml file (add or remove any packages or versions, but __don't__ change the name), then run: `conda env update -f <env.yaml>`.
 Note that this can cause other packages to be updated as well, as conda will try to fetch their latest versions.

 ## Different ways to use conda
+You now know all the basics of working with conda and should be able to find your way around.
+Here are two common ways to work with conda - choose the one you like or make your own.

+### 1. One to rule them all
+If you have one main project in which you keep using the same packages, you only need one env including all of them.
+Just make one yaml file, create the env and activate it whenever you start working.
+You can even have it activated automatically by adding the `conda activate` command to your `.bashrc`, or just use the `base` env.
+You can always add or change the packages by updating the env.
+__Pros__: easy, convenient, and you don't need to care too much about environments.
+__Cons__: When you start to accumulate many packages in your env, the chances of clashes increase.
+That is, at some point conda will not be able to resolve the dependencies in a way that everything plays nicely together.
+However, if your env is not too crazy, this shouldn't happen.

+### 2. Divide and conquer
+If you have several projects or fields in which you work, you might want to have multiple envs, and just activate the relevant ones when you need them.
+Env could be created per project, or per programming language (`python2`,`python3`,`R`), or per field (`genomics`,`phylogenetics`,`machine_learning`).
+If you choose to work this way, it's particularly important to keep your yaml files and env tidy.
+__Pros__: modularity, you only load relevant packages, lower chances of clashes.
+__Cons__: High maintenance, you might need to install the same package in several envs.

 ## Using conda on Power cluster jobs